Updated on December 10, 2024

 Do Dental Fillings Hurt After You Get Them?

-You’ll likely still be numb immediately after the procedure, so you won’t feel any pain until the anesthesia wears off.
+You’ll likely still be numb immediately after the procedure, so you won’t feel anything until the anesthesia wears off.
 It’s normal to feel some discomfort for a day or two following the procedure.

 You may initially notice bleeding on the gums and heightened tooth sensitivity to hot or cold foods/drinks and cold air.
 All of these symptoms should be temporary and mild.
 After a day or two, you should be able to eat and drink as usual.